 MAIN PROCESSES OF FORMIND

-For forests of high biodiversity, e.g. tropical rain forests, an aggregation of trees into functional groups is necessary.
-Depending on the site, we aggregate species richness up to 19 different plant functional types.
-Typically in FORMIND, we use two criteria for functional type grouping: light demands (e.g. shade intolerant pionner and shade tolerant climax species) and maximum tree height layer (e.g. understory, canopy, emergent).
+For species-rich forests, e.g. tropical rain forests, an aggregation of species into functional groups is useful.
+Depending on the site, we group species in up to 19 different plant functional types.
+Typically, we use two criteria for this grouping: light demands (e.g. shade intolerant pionner and shade tolerant climax species) and maximum tree height layer (e.g. understory, canopy, emergent).
 However, we are able to define any number of ecologically significant groups through parametrization (e.g. seed dispersal syndrome and water tolerance).

 Within each time step, the following main processes can be calculated: